-Early on we realized the potential of 3D Machine Design and Building Information Modeling (BIM) to make the process of going from concept to finished project more streamlined, accurate, and cost effective.
-We have been a Top 10 BIM Engineering Firm for the past 4 years (BD+C, 2015).
+Early on we realized the potential of 3D machine design and building information modeling (BIM) to make the process of going from concept to finished project more streamlined, accurate, and cost effective.
 These powerful tools allow complex designs to be developed, visualized in 3D, and “built” in the computer.

 With 3D machine design, we design and test the machine virtually.
 Using a 3D printer, we can also “print” individual components into a low-cost resin replica that can be tested in an existing machine on the production line.
 This allows us to identify necessary modifications prior to actual fabrication of the part.